Extraction of wisdom teeth should be comfortable and painless. We are happy to provide IV anesthesia for maximum comfort!!

 To provide you with a better understanding of wisdom teeth, we have provided the following multimedia presentation.
 Many common questions pertaining to wisdom teeth are discussed.

-With an oral examination and x-rays of the mouth, Drs.
-Beatty and Cottam can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
+With an oral examination and x-rays of the mouth, Dr. Beatty, Dr. Cottam, Dr. Paul and Dr. Garcia can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by their dentist, their orthodontist, or an oral and maxillofacial surgeon.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Drs.
-Beatty and Cottam have the training, license and experience to provide various types of anesthesia for patients to select the best alternative.
+Beatty, Cottam, Paul and Garcia have the training, license and experience to provide various types of anesthesia for patients to select the best alternative.

 Our services are provided in an environment of optimum safety that utilizes modern monitoring equipment and staff who are experienced in anesthesia techniques.